neerajpathak77/reactbootcamp/README.md

 **Arrow Function:**
  - How / why they are useful
- - Introduction to Prototype (NOT in deep just to understand why **this** is different in arrow function then normal function)
+ -  Arrow Functions and this (NOT in deep just to understand why **this** is different in arrow function then normal function)

+**Some commonly used things:**
+- Array.map Method
+- Object Destructuring
+- Spread Operator
+- Classes
+- Inheritance (ONLY how to use not How it works)
+- Modules (Overview only)
+- Named and Default Exports

 **Closures and callback:**
  - Introduction to closure and uses